 A 401(k) is designed, after all, as a long-term savings and investment vehicle, not necessarily a lending product.

 Using a personal loan to consolidate debt can actually reduce interest payments and create a payment plan based on a fixed monthly amount.
-This certainty about the rate and amount you’re paying may give some people peace of mind.
+This certainty about the rate and amount you’re paying gives some people peace of mind.

 Of course, every person’s situation is different and the outcome will likely depend on the rate you get, your ability to pay back the loan in a timely manner and your comfort level with the employer (401(k) loans) or lender (personal loans).